callumc789/data-science/time-series/RNN LSTM/README.md

 ### Run
-In a terminal or command window, navigate to the 'modelling' project directory and run the command: python model.py
+In a terminal or command window, navigate to the 'RNN LSTM' project directory and run the command: python model.py

 ### Preprocessing